redis/redis-doc/commands/xdel.md

 node is destroyed and the memory reclaimed.
-This means that if you delete a large amount of entries from a stream, for instance more than 50% of the entries appended to the stream, the memory usage per entry may increment, since what happens is that the stream will start to be fragmented.
-However the stream performances will remain the same.
+This means that if you delete a large amount of entries from a stream, for instance more than 50% of the entries appended to the stream, the memory usage per entry may increment, since what happens is that the stream will become fragmented.
+However the stream performance will remain the same.

 In future versions of Redis it is possible that we'll trigger a node garbage collection in case a given macro-node reaches a given amount of deleted